 Students graduate from Sacred Heart at the close of 8th grade, so we are especially thoughtful in admitting new students at this level.
 New students who are accepted are most often from families moving to the Chicago area.
 Students transferring from other Sacred Heart Network schools are often strong candidates.
 Families wishing to apply for eighth grade must obtain a waiver from the Admissions Office.

-Sacred Heart is firmly committed to our school families, and siblings, as well as children of Sacred Heart employees, are given preference for admission.
+Sacred Heart is firmly committed to our school families.
+Siblings of current students, as well as children of Sacred Heart employees, are given preference for admission.
 Children and grandchildren of alumnae/i also receive careful consideration for admission, although acceptance is not automatic for any applicant.
 All applicants, regardless of affiliation, must qualify for admission.